PaulDuvall/aws-5-mins/devops-guru/README.md

 After enabling it, DevOps Guru populates DevOps Guru dashboard that provides Insights to improve your application performance.

 # CloudFormation Support
 There are two DevOps Guru resources supported by AWS CloudFormation.
 They are [AWS::DevOpsGuru::NotificationChannel](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-devopsguru-notificationchannel.html) and [AWS::DevOpsGuru::ResourceCollection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-devopsguru-resourcecollection.html).
 NotificationChannel allows you to set up an SNS channel to receive notifications on important DevOps Guru events.
 ResourceCollection defines a collection of supported resources that DevOps Guru will analyze for anomalous behavior.
 For example, a collection of CloudFormation stacks.
-In this code snippet below, you can see a simple example of provisioning a DevOps Guru Resource Collection in CloudFormation.
+In this code snippet, you can see a simple example of provisioning a DevOps Guru Resource Collection in CloudFormation.

 ```
 Resources: